neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 #### Tasks

-- [ ] Create at least two new components for managing and displaying comments.
+- [ ] Create at least two new components: one for managing the comment input and submission, and another for displaying the list of comments.
+- [ ] Store the comment information in a state.
+You can either create a new state specifically for comments or add this information to an existing state, ensuring it’s easily accessible for each relevant art piece.

 ### 8. Persist Favorites and Comments in the Browser